 dimension a graphic texture.
 She calls this newly-added effect 'a found, readymade

-secret drawing: "The drawing was there, I have just turned it visible" (FF), as famously
+secret drawing: "the drawing was there, I have just turned it visible", explains Fernanda, as famously

 defined by Art and Language's Mel Ramsden: "The content of this painting is invisible;